Exit to Eden (1994; Garry Marshall)

 *Originally published on The Barnesyard blog on October 20, 2005.

 If nothing else, Exit to Eden is an example of how attempting to play to every demographic will only wind up making everyone unhappy.
-The film is based on an Anne Rice novel about an island dedicated to sadomasochistic fantasies, but in a typical fit of cowardice, the film version is a goofy comedy about undercover cops and jewel thieves set on an island dedicated to very tame quasi-sadomasochistic fantasies.
+The film is based on an Anne Rice novel about an island dedicated to sadomasochistic fantasies.
+However, in a typical fit of cowardice, the film version is a goofy comedy about undercover cops and jewel thieves set on an island dedicated to very tame quasi-sadomasochistic fantasies.

 So now you’ve offended the built-in audience of Anne Rice fans, the rampant nudity still turns off the older crowd, the total lack of sexuality (beyond awkward posing) feels too prurient for the perverts, and you’ve also assured that the film will be terrible by casting Dan Aykroyd and Rosie O’Donnell as the cops.